Bira/octopus-carnival/_drafts/lphr-scene-13.md

 to very large apes, animate and attack!

 Jania quickly hides behind Arcturus as the two large skeletons charge the group, flailing their clubs and limbs around.
-One engages Urist, but the two prove unable to hit each other for the moment.
+One engages Urist, and the two become locked in combat.
 The other engages Arthur, who parries the skeletal arm swinging the club.

 The wrestler holds fast and uses the leverage to deliver a devastating kick to the monster's rib cage, all but shattering it.
 Jade finishes it off by